-Abstract Data Types
+Abstract Data Types: Stacks and Queues

-Some structures for data are so universal that we try to describe them in language- and implementation-independent way in terms of the operations for manipulating them.
+Some structures for data are so universal that we try to describe them in language- and implementation-independent ways in terms of the operations for manipulating them.
 These are called Abstract Data Types or ADTs.
 They predate classes and object-oriented programming.
 ADTs are the original technique for abstracting data and they are still useful today.

-In Java ADTs are usually represented as interfaces -lists of method signature that need to be implemented for the data structure.
+In Java ADTs are usually represented as interfaces -lists of signatures of methods that need to be implemented for the data structure.